javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

 This configuration leaves an important use case that each year is more common, forcing users to use **https** over **http**.
-Since I personally do not agree with such IMO abusive behavior, I skipt it on purpose, however if you're interested you can use a [middleware](https://doc.traefik.io/traefik/middlewares/redirectscheme/) to configure that.
+Since I personally do not agree with such IMO abusive behavior, I skipped it on purpose, however if you're interested you can use a [middleware](https://doc.traefik.io/traefik/middlewares/redirectscheme/) to configure that.